ehayman/the-yellow-shelf/src/pages/blog/12-best-books-for-female-entrepeneurs.md

       covers, but still feels deeply familiar; split between the 1980's Chicago AIDS epidemic and modern day Paris, it reckons with the lasting impact on both a community and its survivors.

-      <blockquote>"And was friendship that different in the end from love?
-You
-      took the possibility of sex out of it, and it was all about the moment anyway.
-Being here, right now, in someone’s life.
-Making room for someone in yours."</blockquote>
     genres:
       - Fiction
       - Historical > Historical Fiction